We are a small local business!

 b.
 Phone: just call 0402 826 960 to make a booking.
 Cruises booked by phone can be booked for any start time that suits (if available).

 c.
-Goolwa Visitor Centre: the friendly staff can book your cruise across the counter.
+Goolwa or Victor Harbor Visitor Centres: the friendly staff can book your cruise across the counter.

 Cash, EFTPOS (we have a portable terminal on the boat) or by credit card for online bookings.

-Most of our cruises are priced ‘per person’, and these cruises have a minimum booking fee equivalant to 2 persons.
-So this is the minimum fee for a single person booking, however we do offer discounts for groups of 3 or 4 guests.
+Most of our cruises are priced ‘per person’, however these cruises have a minimum booking fee equivalant to 2 persons.
+So if you are a single person, unfortunately you will need to pay the equivalent of a two person cruise.

-Our evening cruises (Christmas Lights & Summer Sunset) are priced as boat ‘charters’.
+Our evening cruises are priced as boat ‘charters’.
 This means there is a single cost for the cruise, so it is the same price no matter how many passengers (1,2,3 or 4).

 No. We have plans to offer charters to the Coorong in the future, however at the moment we only offer cruises in the freshwaters of Goolwa, the Coorong Quays Marina and the Lower Lakes (upstream from the Goolwa Barrage).